highfellow/node-l10n/NOTES.md

 =================

 * Convert l10n.js to nodejs module format.
-* Test it as simply as possible.
 * Split off the platform-independent code, and keep it here.
+* Define an API for the base library.
+(DONE)
+* Do the tricky stuff to make it work.
+* Write some test code for the base library.
 * Move the browser code to the browser adapter module (node-l10n-browser.)
-* Find a way to integrate the two halves.
-This module should just handle reading locale files, and translating tokens to their correct form.
-The browser module should have a similar API to webL10n, but with the ability to separate the locale loading stage from the translation stage.
-(I.e. generate two events, and make the second stage optional)
 * Write some simple test code for the browser.
+* Clean things up, document it, and push to github.

+Once this is done, I can start integrating with dynamictemplate and the webclient:
-* Then write the dynamictemplate browser (dt-dom) plugin, and test this with the twelve days app.
+* Write a dynamictemplate browser (dt-dom) localisation plugin, and test this with the twelve days app.
-* Clean things up, and document it.
 * Should then be ready to do the buddycloud webclient.
 * At some point, maybe write a file adapter?